 Are You Afraid of Alcohol Detox in FL?

 Considering detox and rehab can be an overwhelming decision, and it’s normal to feel apprehensive, concerned, or even scared.
 You may be worried about the detox process, how you’ll manage withdrawal symptoms, or what rehab will be like.
-You might be afraid of the stigma associated with addiction or what people think of you.
+Some might fear the stigma associated with addiction or what people think of you.
 You may also be unsure about how to choose a detox and rehab program and what to expect during recovery.

 Remember that seeking help is a courageous first step towards improving your health and well-being.